google/data-quality-monitor/docs/config.md

     * An underscore `_` matches a single character or byte.
     * You can escape `\`, `_`, or `%` using two backslashes - `\\`.
     * Example: `floodlights\\_report\\_%` will match any table starting with `floodlights_report_`.
+    * DQM retrieves all tables matching the table name pattern.
+Specify the number of tables to check in `n_tables_to_check`, most recently created table first. e.g check only most recent table: `n_tables_to_check` = 1

   * DQM will loop through the matching tables.
+  * Important: Make sure that the DQM service account has `roles/bigquery.dataViewer` access on the dataset.
   * Fields:
     * `project_id`: BigQuery project ID
     * `dataset_id`: BigQuery dataset ID
     * `table_name`: BigQuery table name
+    * `n_tables_to_check`: Number of tables DQM will check

 * `log_table`: (optional)
   * A BigQuery table to store the output log table.